 Shortly after graduating in Fine Art and Critical Studies from Central St Martin’s School of Art and Design, London, I leaped into motherhood, which absorbed most of my creative juice.
 However, as my children’s early years receded I gradually reconnected with my art practice.
 I also began working with museums, galleries and arts organisations in London and South East England, devising exhibition interactions, workshops and large-scale, site-specific artworks.
 I have been active in this field since 2004.

 During this time I have also undertaken extensive projects in schools, using a wide array of creative processes to explore the curriculum, with a particular bias towards the sciences.
-My growing experience in this area has led me into lecturing and tutoring on strategies for enhancing engagement with learning.
+My growing experience in this area has led me into tutoring on strategies for enhancing engagement with learning.
 Additionally I work with organisations providing creative experiences for disadvantaged groups.
 I design projects which focus on developing self-esteem and self-confidence within the context of collaborative art-making.